-The FY 2023 budget includes \$1.64 billion for a discretionary grant program to support highway and freight projects of national or regional significance.
-The FY 2021 enacted level is \$1.0 billion.
-The IIJA provided \$1.64 billion in FY 2022 for this program.
-In both FY 2022 and FY 2023, this program is comprised of \$1.0 billion and \$640 million from the Highway Trust Fund and the General Fund through advance supplemental appropriations, respectively.
+The FY 2024 budget includes \$1.64 billion for a discretionary grant program to support highway and freight projects of national or regional significance.
+The IIJA provided \$1.64 billion for this program in FY 2022, FY 2023, and FY 2024, comprised of \$1.0 billion and \$640 million from the Highway Trust Fund and the General Fund through advance supplemental appropriations, respectively.

-The Infrastructure for Rebuilding America discretionary grant program (INFRA) supports the Secretary's priorities by advancing nationally significant multimodal freight and highway projects to improve the safety, efficiency, and reliability of the movement of freight and people.
-Beginning in 2021, the Department introduced two new key objectives to align with the Administration's priorities: Addressing Climate Change and Environmental Justice Impacts and Advancing Racial Equity and Reducing Barriers to Opportunity.
+The Infrastructure for Rebuilding America (INFRA) discretionary grant program supports the Secretary's priorities by advancing nationally significant multimodal freight and highway projects to improve the safety, efficiency, and reliability of the movement of freight and people.